 New Zealand Police

 New Zealand has a police force that is reliable, trustworthy and approachable.
 The New Zealand Police solve a comparatively high number of crimes.

 Police in New Zealand must follow strict rules.
-They do not harass you in day-to-day life and do not carry personal firearms.
+They do not harass you in day-to-day life and do not generally carry personal firearms.

 The New Zealand Police work to prevent crime and enforce the law by bringing lawbreakers to justice.
 They also handle traffic management, patrolling roads for traffic offences and issuing tickets and infringement notices for breaking the road rules.